-The Basic plan is $5 per user per month.
-The Business plan, which includes additional storage and administrative options, is $10 per user per month.
+The Basic plan is $6 per user per month.
+The Business plan, which includes additional storage and administrative options, is $12 per user per month.
+Enterprise is $25 per user per month.

-We recommend taking an analytical approach to making the decision about G Suite vs. Office 365.
-Some questions to ask yourselves are:
+We recommend taking an analytical approach to making the decision about G Suite vs Office 365.
+Some questions to ask yourself are:

 What are the subscription costs of the two main options based on our needs?

-How many employees grew up Google?
+How many of our employees grew up Google?
 How many employees grew up Microsoft?
 How many employees grew up both?

-What percentage of users have a business need or even just an habitual need to have Office 365 applications installed on their PC or Mac?
+What percentage of our users have a business need or even just a force-of-habit need to have Office 365 applications installed on their PC or Mac?